dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ## My Critical Evaluation

-The structured prompt produced a solid first draft — but "solid" still wasn't "done."
+The structured prompt produced a solid first draft, but "solid" still wasn't "done."
 This is the part of the AI workflow that I think gets undervalued: the human review pass.

 Here's exactly what I flagged: